 Josep Borrell Fontelles

-High Representative and Vice-President for A Stronger Europe in the World
+High Representative of the European Union for Foreign Affairs and Security Policy and Vice-President of the European Commission for a Stronger Europe in the World

 Chief of Staff of the Chairperson of the African Union Commission, former Minister of Foreign Affairs of Mali